Treating lung cancer symptoms

 Fluid on the lungs (pleural effusion)

-Excess fluid may build up between the linings of your lung.
-This is known as a pleural effusion and can cause you to feel short of breath.
-Your doctor may decide to drain the fluid.
+Your doctor may take a sample of this fluid using a small needle or may decide to drain the fluid.
 This can be done by putting a small tube into your chest under local anaesthetic.
 The tube can then be removed once all the fluid has stopped draining.

 Cough